fredgeorge0311/fredgeorge0311/README.md

 # Hey there, feel free to check out what I've been up to!

-## I am a Senior Full Stack & Mobile App developer.
+##  Full Stack & Mobile App Developer

 <p align="center">
   <a href="https://github.com/fredgeorge0311?tab=repositories&sort=stargazers">